College Preparedness Programs, College Readiness Curriculum, Early College

 STEP 2: Take Challenging Classes

 Colleges care about which courses you take in high school.
 DCPS students are eligible to sign up for Dual enrollment and early college programs at participating colleges in the area.
 Check out the Dual Enrollment page for information on how to sign-up.

 STEP 3: Prepare for the College Entrance Exams

 Most colleges require students to submit ACT or SAT scores, while some selective schools may also require additional SAT subject tests.
 Check out the DCPS SAT page for upcoming SAT exams and preparation for DCPS students.

 College is an investment but don’t assume it is out of reach.
 The cost of college varies but there is financial aid available.
 Check out the Resources/Toolkit page for information on the various types of financial aid available.

 Scholarships can help pay for part or all your college education.
-Check out the Scholarship page for a list of scholarships and sign-up for the DCPS Dollars4College Newsletter to receive a bi-weekly list of local and national scholarships available to DC students.
+Check out the Scholarship page for a list of scholarships and sign-up for the DCPS Dollars4College Newsletter to receive a monthly list of local and national scholarships available to DC students.